 In other words, the study found the simpler the design, the better.

-In this article, we’ll examine why things like cognitive fluency and visual information processing theory can play a critical role in simplifying your web design & how a simple website could lead to more conversions.
+In this article, we’ll examine why things like cognitive fluency and visual information processing theory can play a critical role in simplifying your web design and how a simple website could lead to more conversions.

 We’ll also look at a few case studies of sites that simplified their design, and how it improved their conversion rate, as well as give a few pointers to simplify your own design.